77th Primetime Emmy Awards: Winners and nominees

-The nominations for the 77th Primetime Emmy Awards were announced on July 15, 2025, at the Television Academy's Wolf Theatre in North Hollywood, Los Angeles hosted by actor Harvey Guillén and actress Brenda Song along with Television Academy chair Cris Abrego.
+The nominations for the 77th Primetime Emmy Awards were announced on July 15, 2025, at the Television Academy's Wolf Theatre in North Hollywood, Los Angeles, hosted by actor Harvey Guillén and actress Brenda Song, along with Television Academy chair Cris Abrego.
 The nominees for Outstanding Reality Competition Program and Outstanding Talk Series were revealed on CBS Mornings a few hours prior.
 Including nominations at the 77th Primetime Creative Arts Emmy Awards, Severance led all programs with 27 nominations, followed by The Penguin with 24 nominations.
 The Studio became the most-nominated first-year comedy series in the awards' history with 23 nominations; the Apple TV+ comedy surpassed the record held by the sports comedy Ted Lasso, which received 20 nominations in 2021.
 The series also tied The Bears 23 nominations in the previous year for most nominations for a comedy series in a single season.

 Sterling K. Brown, nominated for Outstanding Lead Actor in a Drama Series for his role in Paradise, tied with Andre Braugher and Don Cheadle for most nominations by a Black male performer with 11 nominations each.
 At age 77, Kathy Bates became the oldest nominee for Outstanding Lead Actress in a Drama Series for her performance in Matlock; she surpassed the record previously held by Angela Lansbury who was nominated at age 70 in 1996 for her role in Murder, She Wrote.
 At age 21, Bella Ramsey was the youngest two-time nominee for Outstanding Lead Actress in a Drama Series for their performance in The Last of Us.
-Ramsey is also the first non-binary person to be nominated more than once for an acting Emmy.
+Ramsey was also the first openly non-binary person to be nominated more than once for an acting Emmy.
 At age 83, for his role on Shrinking, Harrison Ford became the second oldest nominee for Outstanding Supporting Actor in a Comedy Series behind Alan Arkin, who was nominated in that category at age 86 in 2020 for his work on The Kominsky Method.
 Ayo Edebiri, nominated for both Outstanding Lead Actress in a Comedy Series and Outstanding Directing for a Comedy Series for her work on The Bear, was the first Black woman nominated for both acting and directing in the same year.
 At age 29, Edebiri also became the youngest Black woman to receive three acting nominations in her career.
 For the first time in Emmys history, the nominees for Outstanding Writing for a Comedy Series had at least one woman included in each of the writing teams.
 HBO and its streaming service HBO Max led all networks and platforms with 142 nominations; Netflix came in second place with 120 nominations.